If you would like to upgrade to a newer long-term support version of Studio Pro, see Moving from Mendix Studio Pro 8 to 9.

 Microflow The microflow that is executed when the scheduled event is executed.
 It should have no parameters and run with all rights (see Microflow).

 Enabled The microflow is only executed if the scheduled event is enabled.
 This setting only applies when running from Studio Pro or from Eclipse.
-On production environments, scheduled events are enabled/disabled via the appropriate tools (Developer Portal, Windows Service Console, etc.).
+On production environments, scheduled events are enabled/disabled via the appropriate tools (Apps, Windows Service Console, etc.).

 Property Description